gabbarSan/himalayan-hiking-club-website-jamstack/src/himalayanProfile/kuari-pass-trek-–-uttrakhand.md

   famous for the spectacular views of the twin peaks of Nanda Devi, Hathi- Ghori Parbat, icy- crest Donagiri, Changbang and Trishul.
 trekPrice: "13500"
+trekLevelType: " Level: Easy to Moderate"
+trekLevelDescription: These treks are 5 to 7 days long and involve walking for about 4/5 hrs daily.
+For these treks prior trekking experience is not necessary.
+These are great for families and first timers
+trekDuration: "Duration: 7 days Days"
 bannerImage: /assets/templates/images/kuari-pass-trek-profile-header.jpg
 imageAlt: Kuari Pass Trek Banner Image
 galleryImages: